BroBYW/wt_grpProject/README.md

+This project is part of the university group assignment, which designed to fulfill the academic purpose only, strictly not for commercial purposes.

 # wt_grpProject
 A Residential Property Landing Website, designed and used to introduce residential properties to the public.
 Included functions like viewing properties, leave us questions, and a simple mortgage loan calculator.